rolandyuwy/tp/docs/UserGuide.md

 **Steps:**
 1. Type `edit 2 p/high e/25-11-2020` in the _Command Box_.
 See Figure 7.
 2. Press `Enter` to execute.
 See Figure 8.
+Note that the priority has been changed to `HIGH` and the expiry date is changed to `25-11-2020`.

 ![Before executing the edit command](images/EditCommandBefore.png)